awsdocs/amazon-ec2-user-guide/doc_source/ami-tools-commands.md

 `--location` *location*
 Deprecated\.
 Use the `--region` option instead, unless your bucket is constrained to the `EU` location \(and not `eu-west-1`\)\.
 The `--location` flag is the only way to target that specific location restraint\.
 The location constraint of the destination Amazon S3 bucket\.
 If the bucket exists and you specify a location that doesn't match the bucket's actual location, the tool exits with an error\.
 If the bucket exists and you don't specify a location, the tool uses the bucket's location\.
 If the bucket doesn't exist and you specify a location, the tool creates the bucket in the specified location\.
 If the bucket doesn't exist and you don't specify a location, the tool creates the bucket without a location constraint \(in `us-east-1`\)\.
-Default: If `--region` is specified, the location is set to that specified region\.
+Default: If `--region` is specified, the location is set to that specified Region\.
 If `--region` is not specified, the location defaults to `us-east-1`\.
 Required: No

 ### Output<a name="upload-bundle-output"></a>